google/gitiles/Documentation/markdown.md

 ### Column layout

-Gitiles markdown includes support for up to 4 columns of text within the width of the page.
+Gitiles markdown includes support for up to 12 columns of text across the width of the page.
+By default space is divided equally between the columns.

 |||---|||
 #### Columns